 It sits, rather forlornly, behind the group home at 71 High Street.
 Neglected and overlooked, it seems to be the victim of ‘destruction by neglect’.
 A sad state for a building with a long story to tell.
 With a construction date of 1800, I believe it to be the oldest carriage house in Portland.

-1800 was a incredible year in the still very young life of the United States of America.
-The boom times of the China and Triangle trades were yet to be constrained by ‘Mr Jefferson’s Embargo’, Portland equaled, and in some cases exceeded, the ports of New York, Boston and Philadelphia for overall cargo imported/exported.
+1800 was an incredible year in the still very young life of the United States of America.
+The boom times of the China and Triangle trades were yet to be constrained by ‘Mr. Jefferson’s Embargo’, Portland equaled, and in some cases exceeded, the ports of New York, Boston, and Philadelphia for overall cargo imported/exported.